-- 1.7 The type of application you want to provide will determine the most appropriate band for you, as the characteristics and bandwidth available in each band differs.
-For example: - lower frequencies such as in the 1800 MHz or 2300 MHz shared spectrum have better propagation characteristics; this means that transmissions in these bands can "bend" around obstacles or penetrate through buildings much more easily than at higher frequencies.
-However, the smaller amount of bandwidth available in these two bands (2 x 3.3 MHz and 10-20 MHz respectively) means that you probably can't use these bands for applications that need to transmit very large amounts of data. - if you need larger bandwidth, options could include spectrum in 3.8-4.2 GHz, or licence exempt use in the 5150-5925 MHz band (3GPP Band 46) to provide additional channels to support higher capacity applications. - 1.8 To support users in the 3.8-4.2 GHz band, we are developing an online, searchable map of spectrum available in an area which will be made available on the Ofcom website.
-Although this will not provide a guarantee of availability, it should provide a guide to how much spectrum may be possible for you to access. - 1.9 It is not permitted to use the 3.8-4.2 GHz band to provide national mobile broadband services; we have awarded national licences in the 3.4-3.8 GHz band for that purpose.
+- if you need larger bandwidth, options could include Shared Access spectrum in 3.8-4.2 GHz and 26 GHz.
+Other options could include licence exempt use, for example in the 5150-5925 MHz band (3GPP Band 46). - 1.8 To support users in the 3.8-4.2 GHz band, we have made available an online, searchable map of spectrum available in an area which is accessible via the Ofcom website.
+Although this does not provide a guarantee of availability, it provides a guide to how much spectrum may be available for you to access. - 1.9 It is not permitted to use the 3.8-4.2 GHz band to provide wide area mobile broadband services; we have awarded national licences in the 3.4-3.8 GHz band for that purpose.